openvinotoolkit/model_server/example_kubeflow_pipelines/openvino/README.md

 -batch_size - batch size for the generated IR model
 - export_dir - location for storing auxiliary model formats
 - generated_model_dir - location for storing pipeline results - google storage path.
-If set to a numerical subfolder it could be used by TensorFlow Serving or OpenVINO Model Server
+If set to a numerical subfolder it could be used by TensorFlow Serving or OpenVINO Model Server.
+The target folder in the path can not exist.
 - mo_options -  a list of options to be passed to model optimizer, it assumes the source model in saved_model folder will be downloaed to the 'current directory' so use `--saved_model_dir .` to point to the model generated in first step.
  Refer to [mo.py --help](container/mo.md) for details.